 - 1. Tune the publish/subscribe topology: - a.
-Balance execution groups across more brokers; this means that fewer execution groups need to start at the same time and have concurrent locks for the same DB2 subsystem. - b.
-Put the brokers in publish/subscribe collectives; this reduces the number of subscriptions in a single broker table and reduces the amount of concurrent access to DB2.
-See "Publish/subscribe topologies" on page 3 for more information about this. - 2.
+Balance execution groups across more brokers; by balancing execution groups across more brokers, you cause fewer execution groups to require to start at the same time and to have concurrent locks for the same DB2 subsystem. - b.
+Put the brokers in publish/subscribe collectives; by putting the brokers in collectives, you reduce the number of subscriptions in a single broker table, and also reduce the amount of concurrent access to DB2.
+See "Publish/subscribe topologies" on page 3 for more information. - 2.
 Increase the IRLM storage that is available: - a.
 Set the value of MAXCSA so high that the ECSA that is required by the IRLM never reaches this value.
-Because IRLM gets storage only when it needs it, choose a value that is higher than you expect IRLM to need. - b.
-If you are unable to choose a value of MAXCSA sufficiently high that it cannot be exceeded by the ECSA that is required by the IRLM, use the option PC=YES on the START irlmproc command.
-This causes the IRLM to place in its private address space the control block structures that relate to locking.
-There is more information about this in the IBM Redbooks publication DB2 UDB for OS/390 Version 7 Performance Topics, SG24-5351. - Note: There might be a slight (approximately 1 to 2 percent) performance degradation when you run with PC=YES.
-See DB2 Universal Database for OS/390 and z/OS Version 7 Administration Guide, SC26-9931 for more information.
+Because IRLM gets storage only when it needs it, choose a value that is higher than you expect IRLM to require. - b.
+If you are unable to choose a value of MAXCSA that is sufficiently high that it cannot be exceeded by the ECSA that is required by the IRLM, use the option PC=YES on the START irlmproc command.
+By using this option, you cause the IRLM to place in its private address space the control block structures that relate to locking.
+See the DB2 Information Center (z/OS®) (Versions 8 and 9) for more information.

+Note: There might be a slight (approximately 1 to 2 percent) performance degradation when you use the PC=YES option on the START irlmproc command.